FAIRplus/the-fair-cookbook/content/recipes/interoperability/ontology-robot-recipe.md

 (fcb-interop-ontorobot)=
-# Building an application ontology with Robot
+# Building an application ontology with ROBOT

 +++
 <br/>